POINT Biopharma Global (NASDAQ:PNT) Sees Strong Trading Volume

-POINT Biopharma Global Inc. (NASDAQ:PNT – Get Free Report) shares saw unusually-high trading volume on Wednesday .
-Approximately 2,239,986 shares were traded during trading, an increase of 86% from the previous session’s volume of 1,207,062 shares.The stock last traded at $14.06 and had previously closed at $14.16.
+POINT Biopharma Global Inc. (NASDAQ:PNT – Get Free Report) shares saw unusually-high trading volume on Tuesday .
+Approximately 2,308,898 shares traded hands during mid-day trading, an increase of 66% from the previous session’s volume of 1,389,010 shares.The stock last traded at $12.45 and had previously closed at $12.45.

 Analysts Set New Price Targets

-Several research analysts have issued reports on the company.
-Piper Sandler reiterated a “neutral” rating and issued a $12.50 price target on shares of POINT Biopharma Global in a report on Tuesday, October 24th.
-William Blair lowered POINT Biopharma Global from an “outperform” rating to a “market perform” rating in a report on Tuesday, October 3rd.
-Truist Financial lowered POINT Biopharma Global from a “buy” rating to a “hold” rating and cut their price target for the stock from $13.00 to $12.50 in a report on Tuesday, October 3rd.
-SVB Leerink lowered POINT Biopharma Global from an “outperform” rating to a “market perform” rating in a report on Friday, October 6th.
-Finally, Raymond James lowered POINT Biopharma Global from an “outperform” rating to a “market perform” rating and dropped their price target for the stock from $13.00 to $12.50 in a report on Thursday, October 5th.
-Nine equities research analysts have rated the stock with a hold rating, According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $12.88.
+PNT has been the topic of several recent analyst reports.
+Jefferies Financial Group cut POINT Biopharma Global from a “buy” rating to a “hold” rating in a research report on Tuesday, October 3rd.
+Piper Sandler reiterated a “neutral” rating and set a $12.50 target price on shares of POINT Biopharma Global in a research report on Tuesday, October 24th.
+SVB Leerink cut POINT Biopharma Global from an “outperform” rating to a “market perform” rating in a research report on Friday, October 6th.
+Raymond James cut POINT Biopharma Global from an “outperform” rating to a “market perform” rating and dropped their target price for the stock from $13.00 to $12.50 in a research report on Thursday, October 5th.
+Finally, Truist Financial cut POINT Biopharma Global from a “buy” rating to a “hold” rating and dropped their target price for the stock from $13.00 to $12.50 in a research report on Tuesday, October 3rd.
+Nine research analysts have rated the stock with a hold rating, According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $12.88.

 POINT Biopharma Global Stock Performance

 POINT Biopharma Global (NASDAQ:PNT – Get Free Report) last posted its quarterly earnings data on Monday, November 13th.
-The company reported ($0.23) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.30) by $0.07.
-The company had revenue of $2.79 million during the quarter, compared to analyst estimates of $8.00 million.
-POINT Biopharma Global had a return on equity of 21.10% and a net margin of 39.62%.
-Analysts predict that POINT Biopharma Global Inc. will post -0.71 EPS for the current fiscal year.
+The company reported ($0.23) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.30) by $0.07.
+The company had revenue of $2.79 million during the quarter, compared to analysts’ expectations of $8.00 million.
+POINT Biopharma Global had a net margin of 39.62% and a return on equity of 21.10%.
+On average, analysts predict that POINT Biopharma Global Inc. will post -0.71 earnings per share for the current year.

-Several large investors have recently added to or reduced their stakes in PNT.
-Swiss National Bank boosted its stake in POINT Biopharma Global by 7.3% during the first quarter.
-Swiss National Bank now owns 85,166 shares of the company’s stock valued at $679,000 after buying an additional 5,800 shares during the period.
-Citigroup Inc. boosted its stake in POINT Biopharma Global by 1,808.3% during the first quarter.
-Citigroup Inc. now owns 12,671 shares of the company’s stock valued at $101,000 after buying an additional 12,007 shares during the period.
-Bank of Montreal Can bought a new stake in POINT Biopharma Global during the first quarter valued at $355,000.
-Cibc World Market Inc. bought a new stake in POINT Biopharma Global during the first quarter valued at $98,000.
-Finally, Vanguard Group Inc. lifted its stake in POINT Biopharma Global by 124.4% during the first quarter.
-Vanguard Group Inc. now owns 3,200,215 shares of the company’s stock worth $25,506,000 after purchasing an additional 1,774,040 shares during the last quarter.
+Several large investors have recently modified their holdings of PNT.
+State Street Corp lifted its holdings in POINT Biopharma Global by 721.6% in the second quarter.
+State Street Corp now owns 2,217,796 shares of the company’s stock worth $15,103,000 after acquiring an additional 1,947,859 shares during the last quarter.
+Vanguard Group Inc. lifted its holdings in POINT Biopharma Global by 124.4% in the first quarter.
+Vanguard Group Inc. now owns 3,200,215 shares of the company’s stock worth $25,506,000 after acquiring an additional 1,774,040 shares during the last quarter.
+BVF Inc. IL lifted its holdings in POINT Biopharma Global by 15.1% in the first quarter.
+BVF Inc. IL now owns 10,563,748 shares of the company’s stock worth $76,798,000 after acquiring an additional 1,386,000 shares during the last quarter.
+Balyasny Asset Management LLC acquired a new stake in shares of POINT Biopharma Global in the third quarter valued at approximately $10,223,000.
+Finally, Bellevue Group AG acquired a new stake in shares of POINT Biopharma Global in the second quarter valued at approximately $11,381,000.
 Institutional investors own 59.53% of the company’s stock.

 POINT Biopharma Global Inc, a radiopharmaceutical company, develops and commercializes radioligands that fight cancer.
 Its lead product candidates include PNT2002, a prostate-specific membrane antigen (PSMA) targeted radioligand that is in Phase III trial for the treatment of metastatic castration-resistant prostate cancer; and PNT2003, a somatostatin-targeted radioligand, which is in Phase III trial for the treatment of neuroendocrine tumors.